yannbriancon/spring-hibernate-query-utils/README.md

 Now you will easily detect which tests are failing and be able to flag them and set the error level to error logs only on those tests while you are fixing them.

-To do this, you can configure the error level when N+1 queries is detected using the property `hibernate.query.interceptor.error-level`.
+To do this, you can configure the error level when N+1 queries is detected using the property `spring-hibernate-query-utils.n-plus-one-queries-detection.error-level`.

 4 levels are available to handle the detection of N+1 queries: